yegor256/blog/_drafts/_oss.md

 But only while those users are small potatoes.

-A few years ago I was an architect on a software project and we had to create an analizer of hardware components, like CPU, memory, hard disc, etc. We had to make sure all of them worked as expected after running pretty complex and customized tests.
+A few years ago I was an architect on a software project and we had to create an analyzer of hardware components, like CPU, memory, hard disc, etc. We had to make sure all of them worked as expected after running pretty complex and customized tests.
 My obvious suggestion was to use open source tools, which would do the hard work for us.
 We would only have to integrate them.